openstack/vitrage-specs/specs/template.rst

 Some notes about using this template:

-* Your spec should be in ReSTructured text, like this template.
+* Your spec should be in reStructuredText, like this template.

 * Please wrap text at 79 columns.